rust-lang/const-eval/promotion.md

 ```

 Both `_tmp1` and `_tmp2` are promoted.  `_tmp1` evaluates to `(~0, true)`, so
 the assertion will always fail at run-time.
-Computing `_tmp2` fails with a
+Computing `_tmp2` evaluates to `~0`.
-panic, which is thrown away -- so we have no result.
-In principle, we could
-generate any code for this because we know the code is unreachable (the
-assertion is going to fail).
-Just to be safe, we generate a call to
-`llvm.trap`.

-As long as CTFE only panics when run-time code would also have panicked, this
-works out correctly: The MIR already contains provisions for what to do on
-panics (unwind edges etc.), so when CTFE panics we can generate code that
-hard-codes a panic to happen at run-time.
-In other words, *promotion relies on
-CTFE correctly implementing both normal program behavior and panics*.
-An
+In other words, the actually failing check is not promoted, only the computation
+that serves as input to the check is promoted.

-earlier version of miri used to panic on arithmetic overflow even in release
+An earlier version of Miri used to error on arithmetic overflow even in release
 mode.
-This breaks promotion, because now promoting code that would work (and
+This breaks promotion, because now promoting code like `_tmp1` would
-could not panic!) at run-time leads to a compile-time CTFE error.
+introduce promotes that fail to evaluate, which is not acceptable as explained
+above!

+Something similar but more subtle happens when promoting array accesses: the
+bounds check is not promoted, but the array access is.
+However, before accepting
+a temporary for promotion, we ensure that array accesses are definitely
+in-bounds.
+This leads to MIR without bounds checks, but we know the array access
+will always succeed.

 ### Const safety

-We have explained what happens when evaluating a promoted panics, but what about
+We have explained how we ensure that evaluating a promoted does not panic, but
-other kinds of failure -- what about hitting an unsupported operation or
+what about other kinds of failure -- what about hitting an unsupported operation
-undefined behavior?
+or undefined behavior?
 To make sure this does not happen, only const safe code
 gets promoted.
 The exact details for `const safety` are discussed in
 [here](const_safety.md).